-“I have been spreading awareness among the girls and community people focusing on early marriage, as this has been one of the most difficult challenges that I have myself faced.”
+“I have been spreading awareness among the girls and community people focusing on early marriage, as this has been one of the most difficult challenges that I have faced.”

 “I used to feel that I was a burden for my family.
 The idea of being forced to take on the responsibilities of my in-law’s house and to have children at a young age, when my body and mind would not be ready, scared me.
 I wanted to study, learn and become financially independent.”

 “I was shortlisted because of my dedication and commitment to this profession.
-I am determined to continue in the tailoring profession and help people that are in need by sharing about my own life experiences.”
+I am determined to continue in the tailoring profession and help people that are in need by sharing my own life experiences.”